 Since we don’t have the FDA checking our protein supplements for effectiveness and purity, it’s our job to make sure we are shopping wisely when choosing a casein protein powder.

-The first thing to do is check the label for ingredients.
+The first thing to do is to check the label for ingredients.
 You should be looking for the purest form of micellar casein possible.

 You’ll also want to check to see how many grams of protein are in each serving.
 The aim should be between 20-30 grams.
 There are higher calorie protein products.
 These would be best for those looking to bulk up.